Leaf Blowers: What to Know Before You Buy

 Electric blowers require little maintenance.
 Simply wipe them down and watch out for dirt build-up on the air intake.
 If you use a mulcher, clean out small leaf particles from the bag and blower.

-Gas-powered blowers require a tune-up every year or so, and of course you’ll need to keep gas on hand.
-(Two-stroke motors require a gas/oil blend.
-You’ll have to mix your own or buy pre-blended.)
+Gas-powered blowers require a tune-up every year or so, and you’ll need to keep fuel on hand.
+Two-stroke motors require a gas/oil blend, so you’ll need to mix your own or buy pre-blended.

-Walk-behind blowers have more moving parts, so they also require more maintenance.
-Still, the average leaf blower doesn’t need as much maintenance as a lawnmower or similar lawn devices.
+Walk-behind blowers, with more moving parts, require more maintenance.
+Even so, the average walk-behind leaf blower doesn’t need as much maintenance as a lawnmower or similar lawn devices.

 How Much Do Leaf Blowers Cost?

-All these prices are for models geared to homeowners.
-Professional blowers can cost significantly more, with reliability and power most DIYers will never need.
+Professional blowers can cost significantly more, and the corresponding upgrade in reliability and power far exceeds what most DIYers will ever need.